 The Internet of Things (IoT) is built on flexibility and functionality.
 There are so many different implementations of the technology, and so much inherent functionality, that it can be overwhelming to developers looking to get started.
 Complex platforms like Microsoft Azure and Amazon Web Services have a lot of functionality, but they suffer in usability because of it.
-Losant takes a different approach, offering an application enablement platform (AEP) that includes a low-to-no-code development environment, prioritizing ease-of-use when developing solutions.
+Losant takes a different approach, offering an application enablement platform (AEP) that includes a low-code development environment, prioritizing ease-of-use when developing solutions.

 Unlike a large cloud suite, the Losant Enterprise IoT Platform is an application enablement platform (AEP) that is designed to include everything you need for a successful IoT application, integrated in one spot, to ease the development process.
 In fact, MachNation performed an independent analysis of Losant and Microsoft Azure, and found that building an application in Losant took around 30 work hours, but they were unable to build the same application in Microsoft Azure after working for over 74 work hours.